codr7/sharpl/README.md

 ```
 `14`

-Durations may be added/subtracted to timestamps.
+Durations may be added/subtracted to/from timestamps.

 ```
 (+ (time/today) (time/m 90))